iorippi/akerun-log/README.md

 - AkerunLog
 	- Caching per time
-	- Error handling immediately after API call
+	- Error handling when API call exceeded 50times/minutes (API max request is not working?? will update if successful.)

 - - - - - - - - - - - - - - - - - -